 Most common fish species in the Pantanal

-The species of fish found in Mato Grosso’s Pantanal are not large, but the quantity of fish is great.
-Although there are currently around 260 described species in the region – a modest number compared to the 1,800 in the Amazon – there are fish in their thousands.
-The explanation […]
+The fish species found in Mato Grosso’s Pantanal are not large, but the quantity of fish is great.
+Although there are currently around 260 fish species described species in the region – a modest number compared to the 1,800 in the Amazon – there are fish in their thousands.
+The […]

 Birdwatching in the Pantanal in Mato Grosso